Ocean neutral transport: sub-Riemannian geometry and hypoelliptic diffusion: A stochastic model

 Mixing parameterisations often include a weak dianeutral diffusion, leading to a non-degenerate, highly anisotropic diffusion.
 The qualitative behaviour of degenerate hypoelliptic and non-degenerate anisotropic diffusions can be sharply different.
-For short times, the transition probability is roughly \beq p(\bx,t|\by) \asymp \e^{-d^2(\bx,\by)/2t} \eeq for both degenerate and non-degenerate diffusions \citep{vara67,lean87a,lean87b}.
+For short times, the transition probability is roughly \beq p(\bx,t|\by) \asymp \e^{-d^2(\bx,\by)/2t}, \eeq \ch{i.e.\ $\log p(\bx,t|\by) \sim -d^2(\bx,\by)/2t$ as $t \to 0$,} for both degenerate and non-degenerate diffusions \citep{vara67,lean87a,lean87b}.
 In the case of non-degenerate diffusion, the square distance $d^2(\bx,\by)$ is just the weighted Euclidean distance $(\bx-\by) \cdot \mathsf{K} \cdot (\bx - \by)$, with $\mathsf{K}$ the non-singular diffusivity tensor.
 In the degenerate, hypoelliptic case, $d^2(\bx,\by)$ is the square CC distance.
-Because of the anisotropic scaling of the CC distance, which is proportional to the Euclidean distance in directions parallel to the neutral planes but to its square root in the perpendicular direction \citep{stri86}, the covariance \beq C^{ij} = \E (X^i - \E X^i) (X^j - \E X^j) \eeq of a fluid parcel's position has two semi-axes that grow like $t$ and the third, aligned in the local dianeutral direction, that grows like $t^2$.
-This is very different from the non-degenerate case where the three semi-axes grow like $t$, although at a much smaller rate in the dianeutral direction than in the neutral directions.
-Long-time, large-distance statistics of neutral motion can however be similar to those obtained with an anisotropic non-degenerate diffusion.
+Because of the anisotropic scaling of the CC distance, which is proportional to the Euclidean distance in directions parallel to the neutral planes but to its square root in the perpendicular direction \citep{stri86}, the covariance \beq C^{ij} = \E (X^i - \E X^i) (X^j - \E X^j) \eeq of a fluid parcel's position has two semi-axes that grow like $t$ and the third, aligned in the local dianeutral direction, that grows like $t^2$. \ch{From the scaling properties of the CC distance, the variance in the dianeutral direction, $D^2_\perp$ say, is expected to scale as $\mathcal{H}^2 D^4_\parallel$, with $D^2_\parallel \propto \kappa t$ the variance in the neutral direction, that is, $D^2_\perp \propto \mathcal{H}^2 \kappa^2 t^2$.} This behaviour is very different from the non-degenerate case where the three semi-axes grow like $t$, \ch{specifically as $\kappa t$ and $\kappa_\perp t$, where $\kappa_\perp \ll \kappa$ is the dianeutral diffusivity.
+We speculate that, if $\kappa_\perp$ is sufficiently small, linear and quadratic growths of the dianeutral variance can both be manifested, with a cross-over time $t \sim \kappa_\perp / (\kappa \mathcal{H}^2)$. }

+\ch{While there is a sharp distinction between degenerate and non-degenerate diffusions for short times, long-time and large-distance statistics of strictly neutral motion is similar to those obtained with an anisotropic non-degenerate diffusion.
+This is demonstrated numerically in the next section.}